There are 20 amino acids our bodies need to keep healthy and fit

 Histadine: helps transport neurotransmitters (chemical messengers) to the brain which makes it a no brainer to have in a diet as it helps the bodies muscular health and for supporting the body at cellular level for muscle cells and vitally important in the well being for healthy children.
 It also helps in the detoxification process for the body as it produces red and white blood cells that are vital for overall health and immunity.
 Has is often used medicinally in the treatment of anaemia.
 Not obtaining enough histidine can result in arthritis, libido disfunction and deafness.

 Good sources of histidine include: whole grain brown rice, wheat, rye, seaweed, legumes, cantaloupe, hemp seeds, chia seeds, buckwheat, potatoes, cauliflower, poultry, fish, dairy, seafood, beans, eggs, buckwheat, corn, cauliflower, mushrooms, potatoes, bamboo shoots, bananas, cantaloupe and citrus fruits and corn.
 This nutrient is an essential amino acid for children.
 Histidine is a semi-essential amino acid that your body needs during periods of growth, stress, and recovery from illness and injury.
 This makes it an invaluable nutrient to have in regular quantities for adults suffering with ill health and for those growing children.

 Reference used for dosage:

 Staying Healthy with Nutrition – Elson M Haas 1992.

-Want to know more about how to stayng healthy and optimise wellbeing – subscribe for my latest posts below
+Want to learn more about how to staying healthy and optimise wellbeing – subscribe for my latest posts below